GovanifY/pine/README.md

 ![coverage](https://img.shields.io/jenkins/coverage/api?jobUrl=https%3A%2F%2Fci.govanify.com%2Fjob%2Fgovanify%2Fjob%2Fpine%2Fjob%2Fmaster%2F)
 ](https://ci.govanify.com/blue/organizations/jenkins/govanify%2Fpine/activity?branch=master)

-PINE (Protocol for Instrumentalization of Emulators) is an IPC protocol designed for embedded devices emulators, specifically video game emulators.
+PINE (Protocol for Instrumentation of Emulators) is an IPC protocol designed for embedded devices emulators, specifically video game emulators.
 It has a small common subset of operations and additions that are platform specific.
 No obligation is given to implement the common operations although it